 The open-circuit voltage e, the resistances Ri0 and R and the capacitance C shall all have dependency of the actual energy state of the battery and be modelled using tabulated values in maps.
+The resistances Ri0 and R and the capacitance C shall have current directional dependency included.

+The battery state-of-charge SOC shall be defined as:

+SOC = SOC0- 0ti3600CAPdt (X)

+Where:

+SOC(0) is the initial state of charge at test start

+CAP is the battery capacity, Ah

 The battery can be scalable using a number of cells.

-The battery model can include a thermodynamics model that applies similar modelling as for the electric machine system and calculation its losses as follows:
+The battery model provides a thermodynamics model that may be used and applies similar modelling as for the electric machine system in accordance with:

-(Eq.
-183)